Phenomenological constraints on light mixed sneutrino dark matter scenarios: Experimental constraints

 where $\mu_{\chi}$ is the sneutrino-nucleon reduced mass, $A$ is the mass number, $Z$ is the atomic number and $f_p\ (f_n)$ is the amplitude for the proton (neutron).

-We use the result of the FermiLAT experiment to check the annihilation cross section of the sneutrino dark matter \cite{Ackermann:2013yva}.
-In our model, however, the GeV-mass sneutrino tends to annihilate to the neutrinos.
-Therefore the constraint by the indirect detection is not serious.
+As for indirect detection of dark matter, we impose the bound obtained by the FermiLAT experiment on the annihilation cross section of the sneutrino dark matter \cite{Ackermann:2013yva}.
+In our model, however, we have found that the constraint by the indirect detection is not serious for GeV-mass sneutrino dark matter.